SepehrMosavat/SOCRAETES/README.rst

 ----------------
 In case you experience any issues while using SOCRAETES, or have any questions or ideas for further improvements, please do not hesitate to contact us via e-mail!
-You can find our contact information on our [web page](https://nes.uni-due.de).
+You can find our contact information on our `web page <https://nes.uni-due.de>`_ .